ARam2142/Password-Generator-App/README.md

 # Password-Generator-App

-#Background:
+# Background:

 This application will allow you the(user)to generate a random password of your choice.
 You will be given the option to create a password with the options of length and characters.
-You can include uppercase, lowercase, symbols or numbers in the password.
-You can select the length but it must must be between 8 and 128 characters long otherwise you cant create new password.
+You can include uppercase, lowercase, special characters or numbers in the password.
+You can select the length but it must must be between 8 and 128 characters long otherwise you can't create a new password.
 __________________________________________
 # Technologies Used:

 Bootstrap

 Javascript

 HTML

 CSS
 ______________________________________
 # Outcome:

 This app wasnt exactly hard.
 As a matter of fact I did enjoy creating it.
-The only roadblock i hit was when i tried figuring out how to generate and mix characters for the password.
+The only roadblock I hit was when i tried figuring out how to generate and mix characters for the password.
+This is my first javascript project so it was new to me.
+There was alot of planning involved before I started coding.

 # Screenshots: